deadlybutter/money/docs/content/markup.md

 I take full blame for being too lazy to spot this earlier, but Citibank what the fuck is your fraud protection doing?

 Anyway, that was a fun experiment.
-Maybe I change banks after this, but if you're curious how I did it, check out the source code on Github!
+Maybe I change banks after this, but if you're curious how I did it, check out the source code on [Github](https://github.com/deadlybutter/money)!
+And feel free to follow me on [Twitter](https://twitter.com/itsjoekent).